 Shellie Byrum: Shellie began playing handbells in the 7th grade at her church in NC, and had an illustrious run as a piccolo player throughout her college marching band years.
 She lives in Arlington, VA.

-Chris Dvorak (intern ringer): Chris started ringing handbells with his church, Blessed Sacrament, in 2011, with no prior musical background.
+Chris Dvorak: Chris started ringing handbells with his church, Blessed Sacrament, in 2011, with no prior musical background.
 He just loved the way it sounded and it looked like a lot of fun.
 After attending a Virginia Bronze concert in 2013, it just enhanced his desire to learn faster.
-He joined Virginia Bronze in 2014 as a roady, and is now an intern ringer.
+He joined Virginia Bronze in 2014 as a roady, and has worked his way up to being a full ringing member in 2017.
 In addition to handbells, Chris enjoys golf, tennis and is a high school basketball referee.

-Mike Mandigo: Mike has been ringing for 23 years.
+Mike Mandigo: Mike has been ringing for nearly 25 years.
 He has directed groups for children and youth at Ox Hill Baptist Church.
 He is a retired technology instructional coach for Fairfax County Public Schools.
-In his spare time he builds small decorative boxes and furniture.
+In his spare time he builds wood decorative boxes.

 Kathy Murphy: Born and raised in Northern Virginia, Kathy started ringing handbells at the age of 10, under the direction of Fran Underwood (who just so happens to be a fellow ringer in VAB!).
-She has an M.Ed. from Marymount University and works as a special education teacher at a middle school in Fairfax County.
+She has an M.Ed. from Marymount University and works as a special education teacher at an elementary school in Fairfax County.